 I'm Terrified of Becoming a Tech Relic

-I was walking my dog this morning, half-listening to a podcast about AI tools, when I got this sudden uncomfortable flash of the early 2000s.
+I was walking my dog this morning, half-listening to a podcast about AI tools, and I got this sudden uncomfortable flash of the early 2000s.

 The “old guys” at my first company.
 Smart people.
-Genuinely capable, decades of real value.
+Genuinely capable, decades of real experience.
 But somewhere along the way they just stopped.
 Struggled with email.
-Struggled switching to word processors.
-You could watch the world move past them in real time, and there was something unsettling about it, even as a new grad.
+Couldn’t make the switch to word processors.
+You could watch the world move past them in real time.
+Even as a new grad, there was something unsettling about it.
 Like they’d become ghosts in their own offices.

 I don’t want to be that guy.

-It’s a strange thing to admit.
-I build with AI every day, tools for work, personal projects.
-It’s genuinely fun.
+It’s a weird thing to admit.
+I build with AI every day.
+Tools for work, personal projects.
+I enjoy it.
 But there’s self-preservation in there too, if I’m honest.

-I’m not an AI doomer.
+I’m not a doomer about any of this.
 I don’t think the sky is falling.
-But I’m using this stuff daily, and I can see where it’s going.
-The gap between people who use these tools and people who are waiting to see how things shake out is growing faster than the paper-to-PC shift ever did.
+But I use this stuff daily, and I can see where it goes.
+The gap between people who use these tools and people and waiting to see how things play out is growing faster than the paper-to-PC shift ever did.

-I’ll keep learning because I enjoy it.
-But I also keep thinking about those faces twenty years ago.
+I’ll keep learning because I like it.
+But I keep thinking about those faces from twenty years ago.
 Getting replaced doesn’t always come with a pink slip.
-Sometimes it’s just the slow, quiet realization that you’ve stopped speaking the same language as everyone else in the room.
+Sometimes it’s just that everyone else in the room is speaking a language you stopped learning.